Zooming in on specific themes

 We also signed the Paris Pledge, which was launched at the United Nations Climate Change Conference (COP21) in December 2015 in which Nordea Asset Management participated.

-In March 2015, Nordea Asset Management decided to exclude 28 companies with 75% of their revenue derived from sales of coal products and without a meaningful opportunity to diversify from coal.
+We exclude companies with more than 30% of their revenue derived from sales of coal products and without a meaningful opportunity to diversify from coal.
 Please find our exclusion list here.

 Stewardship and engagement activities

 In May 2015, we were among the 120 investors that sent a letter to the finance ministers of the Group of Seven (G-7) urging them to support a long-term global emissions reduction goal in the COP21 Paris agreement as well as the submission of short to medium-term national emissions pledges and national action plans.